-Notes:
+Notes.

-- (1) Tetra Tech was the qualified person for the preparation of the mineral resource estimate for the Velardeña Properties. - (2) Resources are reported as diluted tonnes and grade to 0.7 m fixed width. - (3) Columns may not total due to rounding. - (4) No material change in resource to December 31, 2022
+- (1) Tetra Tech was the qualified person for the preparation of the mineral resource estimate for the Velardeña Properties. - (2) Resources are reported as diluted tonnes and grade to 0.7 m fixed width. - (3) Columns may not total due to rounding.

-Mineral resources have been tabulated using a US\$175/t NSR cutoff grade based on the price assumptions shown in Table 3.
-The resource tabulation is presented based on the long-term average consensus prices from 40 banks as of December 31, 2022.
-The prices used are US\$23.70/troy ounce Ag, US\$1,744/troy ounce Au, US\$0.97/lb.
-Pb, and US\$1.15/lb.
+The mineral resource estimate shown above has been tabulated using a \$195/t NSR cutoff grade based on the price assumptions shown in Table 2 below.
+The resource tabulation is presented based on based on long-term average consensus prices from 22 banks from April 2023.
+The prices used are \$22.71/troy ounce Ag, \$1,826/troy ounce Au, \$1.02/lb.
+Pb, and \$1.31/lb.
 Zn.
+We believe those price assumptions remain reasonable as of December 31, 2023.

-Table 3: Cutoff price assumptions
+Table 2: Cutoff price assumptions

 Assumption Value

-Ag Price \$/oz 23.70
+Ag Price \$/oz 22.71

-Au Price \$/oz 1,744
+Au Price \$/oz 1,826

 Pb Price \$/lb.
-0.97
+1.02

 Zn Price \$/lb.
-1.15
+1.31

 NSR has been calculated with concentrate characteristics and marketing terms supplied by Golden Minerals.
-Metal contributions are dependent on the concentrate and mineral type, and the overall recoveries are shown in Table 4.
+Metal contributions are dependent on the concentrate and mineral type, and the overall recoveries are shown in Table 3.

-Table 4: NSR metallurgical recovery assumptions
+Table 3: NSR metallurgical recovery assumptions

+Sulfide

-Metal Sulfide Metallurgical Recovery %
+Metal Metallurgical Recovery %

-Au 67
+Au 64

-Ag 90
+Ag 81

-Pb 72
+Pb 51

-Zn 77
+Zn 42